rudra00434/Live_Location_Tracker/README.md

 Zoom in/out and map control

 Displays live latitude and longitude
+# 🧠 How It Works
+Browser requests your geolocation.

+Once permission is granted, your current coordinates are retrieved.

+Google Maps renders the live location with zoom support.

+Latitude and longitude values update in real time.
 # visuals of location tracker
 <img width="990" height="980" alt="Screenshot (196)" src="https://github.com/user-attachments/assets/020ec7b0-5b00-4f0e-80d6-24d3e48771d6" />